EQCodes/cfg-groupproject/ProjectReport/ProjectReport.md

 </ul>
  </p>
 <p>We also kept in touch throughout the project development on Slack via various dedicated channels.
 This allowed the full team to keep up to date with the progress of the project and work around whatever other commitments we had.
 This space had links to all of our other key shared workspaces and accounts e.g. Google Drive, Trello, GitHub & Figma.</p>
 <p> To support the delivery of the project we also had a Trello board.
 We used this as the basis of our sprint review and sprint planning meetings.
-Items were place in order of priority so it was clear which parts we should work on first.
+Items were placed in order of priority so it was clear which parts we should work on first.
 Each member was able to take on tasks and place them in the appropriate column (for example, backlog, doing, blocked or testing).
 This also allowed team members to assign themsleves tasks based on skill and availability.<p>

 <p align="center">
   <img src="../ProjectReport/images/Trello.png" />